To expand creative business activities through the application of diverse human resources, Lion is promoting internal diversity.

 Support Systems for Accompanying Spouses on Work Transfer

 Since 2011, Lion has offered support systems for married couples who both work for Lion as a way of supporting the diversifying work styles of its employees.
 With prior registration, when an employee’s spouse is transferred within Japan or overseas, the employee can either accompany their spouse while taking a leave of absence, resign from the Company with the option of being rehired within five years, or change their own work location to that of their spouse.

 Retired Employee Re-Hiring System

-Lion introduced a system for re-hiring retired employees in 2006 and revised it in 2012 (a year ahead of related legal amendments).
+Lion introduced a system for re-hiring retired employees in 2006.
 Under the revised system, the Company seeks to increase the motivation of re-hired employees by providing an environment that allows them to work on terms similar to those applying to ordinary employees.
 This includes re-hiring all applicants, permitting changes of duties during their contract period and awarding performance-based bonuses.
 Furthermore, incorporating employee suggestions, the Company conducts explanatory orientations about the system for employees three years before they reach the standard retirement age as well as meetings with their superiors upon re-hiring to help them understand their new roles.
-In 2019, the re-hiring rate for retirees was 86.3%.
+In 2020, the re-hiring rate for retirees was 86.3%.

 System for Re-Hiring Former Employees